percona/portal-doc/docs/advisors/checks/mongodb-version.md

 >- Test the newer version in the lower environment (dev, staging), and verify the compatibility of that version with your application.
 >- Make sure the drivers are compatible with the newer version.

-If you are running **Percona Server for MongoDB (PSMDB)**, then follow the below link for minor/major upgrades of a ReplicaSet or Sharded cluster - [Upgrade Procedure for PSMDB](https://www.percona.com/blog/upgrade-process-of-percona-server-for-mongodb-replica-set-and-shard-cluster/)
+If you are running **Percona Server for MongoDB (PSMDB)**, see the [Upgrade Procedure for PSMDB](https://www.percona.com/blog/upgrade-process-of-percona-server-for-mongodb-replica-set-and-shard-cluster/) for minor/major upgrades of a ReplicaSet or Sharded cluster.

-If you are running **MongoDB**, then follow the below link for minor/major upgrades of a ReplicaSet or Sharded cluster - [Upgrade Procedure for MongoDB](https://www.mongodb.com/docs/manual/tutorial/upgrade-revision/)
+If you are running **MongoDB**, see the [Upgrade Procedure for MongoDB](https://www.mongodb.com/docs/manual/tutorial/upgrade-revision/) for minor/major upgrades of a ReplicaSet or Sharded cluster.

 ## Need more support from Percona?
 Subscribe to Percona Platform to get database support with guaranteed SLAs or proactive database management services from the Percona team.